 A period of regression followed, with the Chiefs only making one appearance in the playoffs between 1969 and 1986.
 Stram left the team in 1974 and a string of coaches to follow could not match his success.
 In fact, it was not until Marty Shottenheimer was hired in 1989 that things began to turn around.
 A new group of players began to solidify their spots as starters and led to the Chiefs being perennial contenders again.

 Acquiring Joe Montana in 1993 had fans buzzing at Arrowhead Stadium.
-Along with Marcus Allen, Christian Okoye, and Derrick Thomas the Chiefs looked poised to make a big impact in the playoffs.
+Along with Marcus Allen, Christian Okoye, and Derrick Thomas, the Chiefs looked poised to make a big impact in the playoffs.
 An 11-5 record in the regular season carried Kansas City to an AFC Championship Game.
 Matching up against Buffalo, the Chiefs failed to advance to the Super Bowl.
-This is the closest they have been to making it to the big game since 1969.
-In fact, it would be they would not win another playoff game until 2016.
+They would not win another playoff game until 2016.

-Players have come and gone, but the mission for the Chiefs remains the same: winning a second Super Bowl.
-Hard at work towards this goal, the head coach of the Kansas City Chiefs this season is Andy Reid.
-Known for his time in Philadelphia, Reid brings a pedigree of success and experience that management hopes will put them over the top.
-Bringing the team to the playoffs in three of his first four season in KC, Reid hopes to build on his success with a deeper playoff run and a ring when it is all said and done.
+Players have come and gone, but the mission for the Chiefs remains the same: winning another Super Bowl.
+Continuing his work towards this goal is the head coach of the Kansas City Chiefs since 2013, Andy Reid.
+Reid brings a pedigree of success and experience from his time in Green Bay and Philadelphia that management hopes will put them over the top again.
+He has done tremendous work proving himself in Kansas City.
+Bringing the team to the playoffs in six of his first seven seasons in KC, Reid has built upon his success each year and topped it off with a Super Bowl win in 2020.